APC: How Ganduje emerged 6th national chair, Basiru, secretary

 Tinubu, who described the election that brought him to power as one of the freest and fairest in Nigeria’s history, said those who cannot accept such results do not deserve the joy of victory.

 He said: “The party has a responsibility to promote unity, stability and love among ourselves.
-And we have to fulfil our dreams and the dreams of our founding fathers to be sure that Nigeria remains the focal point of our domestic and foreign policies.
+And we have to fulfill your dreams and the dreams of our founding fathers to be sure that Nigeria remains the focal point of our domestic and foreign policies.

 “Winning elections is just a step in the process.
 Good governance is next.
 Some people baited us but we honoured their wishes and yet coasted to victory.